Data-Rep-MERN-Application/lab_seven/README.md

-# Mongo/MERN Data Representation and Querying
+# Lab 7: Mongo/MERN --- Data Representation and Querying

 The following exercises focus on utilizing MongoDB within a MERN stack.